krysp-io/node-red-contrib-cloud-scheduler/README.md

 <p>6.
 At the scheduled time the flow will get executed.</p>
 <p align="center"><img src="https://static.node.iopulsedev.net/nodes/Scheduler_Output.png" width="900" height="600" /></p>

-## Usage

-<p>With Scheduler node you can set up your flows to be executed at defined times or regular intervals.
-The scheduler node work as a cron job for your flows.</p>

-<p>Each scheduler node requires a publicly accessible URL where the flow will be deployed and will be used by the Google Cloud scheduler to send to a target according to a specified schedule.</p>

-<p>It is important to note that the target must be HTTP/S endpoints.</p>

-<p>To test the scheduler node in a local environment, developer can either</p>
-<p>1.
-Utilize tools like ngrok to accept HTTP traffic</p>
-<p>2.
-Export their flows & import them to Krysp platform (built using Node-RED).</p>

 ## Discussions and suggestions